wkonitzer/mke4-microservices-demo/README.md

 # Microservices Demo Project

-This Terraform project sets up Equinix Metal servers, installs mk4 using mkectl, configures a Kubernetes cluster and finally installs a demo microservices app, along with Mirantis MSR.
+This Terraform project sets up Equinix Metal servers, installs mk4 using mkectl, configures a Kubernetes cluster and finally installs a demo microservices app, Longhorn for storage, extgernal-DNS and Mirantis MSR 3.1.

 ## Table of Contents